 We’ve successfully eliminated the financial and technical barrier for small municipalities to implement a sophisticated asset management solution.
 The software is primarily open source so you can download and use as many copies for free as you desire without any restrictions.
 Also any number of users can access the enterprise class, cloud hosted database without any licence cost.
 The reporting uses PowerBI from Microsoft and the desktop download is free while pro edition is reasonably priced.
 Alternative open source BI solutions are also in development using R, JS and Metabase for communities that would like to implement a full free and open source stack.

-After 2 years of working with you, by which time the additional work on setup, mapping and training has been completed, we begin donating a half of our annual AM& BI fees back to the municipality with a proviso that it be utilized as a grant-in-aid for deserving local community groups.
-That is $3,500 for grass-roots organizations every year.
+After the first year, by which time the additional work on setup, mapping and training is complete, we begin donating a quarter of our annual AM& BI fees back to the municipality to be utilized as a grant-in-aid for deserving local community groups.
+That is approx. $1,750 for community groups every year for your council to distribute.

 Asset Management Software